amoshnin/Java-SpringBoot.Monolith-and-Microservices/applications/microservices/readmes/5APPLICATION_STRUCTURE.md

 - Then the service registry would return those back to the (Currency Conversion Microservice)

 - Then, (Currency Conversion Microservice) would load balance between all the active instances of (Currency Exchange Microservice) (send out requests)

+### Creating a Naming Server with Eureka - (it involves creating a new SpringBoot application)